austozi/selfhosted/fdroidserver/README.md

 ## Install

-Execute the following in the same directory as docker-compose.yml:
+Download docker-compose.yml and execute in the same directory:

 ```
 docker-compose up -d